Vickers machine gun: Use in aircraft

 In 1918 the slotted modified original barrel jacket was replaced with a slimmer jacket on the Mk.
 II version, and in 1927 a muzzle flash suppressor was added on the Mk.
 II*.

 As the machine gun armament of US and UK fighter aircraft moved from the fuselage to the wings in the years before World War II, the Vickers was generally replaced by the faster-firing and more reliable Browning Model 1919 using metal-linked cartridges.
 The Gloster Gladiator was the last RAF fighter to be armed with the Vickers, later replaced by Brownings.
 The Fairey Swordfish was fitted with the weapon until production ended in August 1944.

-Several British bombers and attack aircraft of the Second World War mounted the Vickers K machine gun or VGO, a completely different design, resembling the Lewis gun in external appearance.
+Several British bombers and attack aircraft of the Second World War mounted the Vickers K machine gun or VGO, a completely different design, more closely resembling the Lewis gun in external appearance.

 Vickers machine guns, designated as models E (pilot's) and F (observer's, fed from a pan magazine) were also used among others in Poland, where 777 of them were converted to 7.92×57mm Mauser cartridge in 1933–1937.